welingtoncassis/ddd-with-typescript/README.md

 ## Models

 - Model is parte of the infra layer, in which are an database api.
 Generally represents an table in the database.

-## Modules

-- Modules are containers and can represents the domains of application